Jamie Rix: Career

+Rix was hired by the BBC to write and produce comedy, such as Radio Active, The Michael Bentine Show, The Wow Show, and The History of Rock for BBC Radio 4, and, for television, Alas Smith and Jones.

 Little Brother Productions

 In 1994, Rix founded a production company with Nigel Planer, at the time named Elephant Productions.
 It produced the two book-to-TV adaptations of Rix's bibliography, as well as the children's programmes Animal School and Popskool for the BBC, Father Christmas, and the 2005 Willo the Wisp revival for Playhouse Disney, and the adult programmes Not Going Out, Faith in the Future, and Let's Get Divorced with Jonathan and Libby Hughes.

 Personal life

 Jamie Rix is the son of actor-turned-Mencap President Brian Rix and actress Elspet Gray, and was raised in Richmond Park with his two older sisters (one of them being Louisa) and younger brother.
 Rix admitted that Alistair Fury's odd relationship with his bullying siblings were based on the arguments he used to have with his siblings during childhood.
 As a child he was involved with sports: he had a football trial with Chelsea FC and ran marathons until he hurt his back.
-At school, an English teacher inspired him to write fiction: Rix realised how fun creating stories was when he wrote about mutilated bodies after the teacher encouraged him to write whatever he liked.
-Gory humour might have been linked to his obsession with creating bloody monsters out of Airfix.
+At school, an English teacher inspired him to write fiction.

 Rix married BBC secretary Helen Murray in 1980.
 They have two sons and live in Tooting, London.
-His aunt is Sheila Mercier, who famously portrayed Annie Sugden in the long-running soap opera Emmerdale.
+His aunt is Sheila Mercier, who portrayed Annie Sugden in the soap opera Emmerdale.
 He is the son-in-law of John Middleton Murry Jr. and the grandson-in-law of John Middleton Murry.